 The government relations committee focuses on policy issue advocacy on behalf of members and the El Paso community.
 Advocacy efforts are guided by committee member participation, research, and policy paper production.
 The committee also serves in an advisory capacity for other Chamber committees.
 Provides reports on Infrastructure, Healthcare, Cross Border, Education, and Workforce, Shared Value, Aerospace & Defense, MVAC, BOD, and EMCO.

 The Military Affairs Committee focuses on serving the business and regional communities on military matters, support the region’s military complex, synchronize regional military-related efforts, and foster effective community partnerships to improve the quality of life, schools, and job opportunities for Armed Forces members, their families, and Veterans in order to achieve regional economic prosperity and growth.

 The Small Business Advisory Council (SBAC) focuses on increasing access to coaching and capital for small and medium enterprises (SMEs).
-In addition, SBAC serves as an intra-committee liaison and is responsible for ensuring other EPC committees are up to date on changes to relevant legislation and policy.
+In addition, SBAC serves as an intra-committee liaison and is responsible for ensuring other Chamber committees are up to date on changes to relevant legislation and policy.